zhang-xiaoru/zhang-xiaoru.github.io/_projects/stellarClass.md

 </div>
 The test set prediction accuracy reaches 75% and 72% for binary and multiclass classification.

-We tune the hyperparameters $C$ and $\gamma$ usiang cross validation and randomized search.
+We tune the hyperparameter $C$ and $\gamma$ usiang cross validation and randomized search.
 For different sampled point number, we obtained the test set accuracy for binary classification

 |$N_{\mathrm{sample}}$|1|5|10|20|30|50|
 |:-|:-:|:-:|:-:|:-:|:-:|:-:|